Does my company need media monitoring, you may ask?

 And here’s why…

-Media monitoring can provide you with valuable information that can help you in the decision-making process.
-From competitors to industry trends and crisis management, media monitoring has you covered!
+Media monitoring can provide you with valuable information to help you make decisions.
+Media monitoring has you covered from competitors to industry trends and crisis management!

-Also, it’s not only useful for PR professionals and marketers, multiple departments can benefit from it too.
+Also, it’s not only useful for PR professionals and marketers; multiple departments can benefit from media monitoring, too.

-Read on to discover reasons why you should start (or continue) using media monitoring.
+Read on to discover why you should start (or continue) using media monitoring.

 It’s always wise to know what your competitors are up to.
-With media monitoring, you’ll get an insight into your competitors’ marketing efforts and you’ll be able to compare your performance against theirs with the Competitive Analysis in the tool.
-Also, you can track online mentions of your competitors’ clients and find out what difficulties they are experiencing and try to offer the solution for it.
-If your competitors get in some kind of crisis, you can track the progress and learn from their experience.
+With media monitoring, you’ll get an insight into your competitors’ activities, and you’ll be able to compare your performance against theirs with the competitive Analysis report in the tool.

-Companies usually reach for media monitoring when they get in some kind of crisis.
+Companies usually reach for media monitoring when they get in a crisis.

 And that’s a smart move to make.

-For example, by tracking sentiment you can see whether your actions are producing positive sentiment with your customers, or you’re making things worse.
+For example, by tracking sentiment, you can see whether your actions are producing positive sentiment with your customers or you’re making things worse.
 By knowing what channels your customers are using, you can focus your efforts on those channels and make sure that the customers are seeing your efforts.
-The list of top 10 influencers will present the people who can possibly help you get out of the crisis.
+The list of top 10 influencers will present the people who can help you get out of the crisis.
 You can contact them and ask whether they want to collaborate.
-That way your message can reach a bigger audience and help you mitigate the crisis.
+That way, your message can reach a bigger audience and help you mitigate the crisis.

-Generating leads is not the first thing that comes to mind with regard to media monitoring.
-But, it can be done, folks!
+Generating leads is not the first thing that comes to mind about media monitoring.
+But it can be done, folks!